 04 of 13

-This traditional style bathroom by Perkison Homes features a stylish round bevelled mirror that contrasts the square angles of the vanity.
-Round sconces also subtly enhance the contrast between curves and angles, and highlights the interplay between black vanity and white marble countertop.
-Mirror shape, just like mirror size, can have different effects on a bathroom's decor.Continue to 5 of 13 below.
+This traditional bathroom by Perkinson Homes features a stylish round beveled mirror that offsets the lines of the square subway tile.
+Framed by round sconces, this unassuming mirror also perfectly accents the black vanity and white marble countertop.
+Mirror shape—just like mirror size—can lend different effects on a bathroom's decor, as seen here.Continue to 5 of 13 below.

 05 of 13

-A small powder room is made to look much larger by an unframed, wall-to-wall mirror sitting behind the vanity and toilet.
-This space, by Randy Heller Design, shows how to maximize any small space you may have with a judiciously chosen mirror.
-Here, it sits between the wall and crown moldings, making it seem like an inherent part of the bathroom.Continue to 6 of 13 below.
+A small powder room looks much larger with the addition of an unframed, wall-to-wall mirror sitting behind the vanity and toilet.
+This bathroom by Randy Heller Design shows how to maximize any small space with a judiciously chosen mirror.
+In this powder room, the mirror sits between the wall and the crown molding, making it seem like an inherent part of the bathroom.Continue to 6 of 13 below.

 06 of 13

-Everything shines and gleams in this bathroom by Direct Interiors.
-The mirrored vanity, chandelier, and of course the backlit ornate mirror bring lots of light and make the space look luxurious and glamorous.
-The rest of the room is simple and unassuming, leaving all the visual space for the decorative elements that really attract the eye.Continue to 7 of 13 below.
+Everything comes alive in this bathroom by Direct Interiors.
+The vanity, chandelier, and, of course, the backlit mirror bring in light and make the space look glamorous.
+The rest of the room—neutral in palette—is simple and unassuming, leaving the visual focus on the decorative elements that attract the eye.Continue to 7 of 13 below.

 07 of 13

-This bright, delicate and feminine bathroom by Maker Girl features a large framed mirror under the alcove ceiling.
-The frame is painted the same shade as the custom vanity, which integrates the mirror into the whole of the look.
-The pastel paint shades reflect very well into the mirror, adding lots of brightness and light.
-This feels like the perfect space to get ready for the day!Continue to 8 of 13 below.
+This bright, delicate, and feminine bathroom by Maker Girl features a large framed mirror under an alcove ceiling.
+The frame is painted the same shade as the custom vanity, integrating the mirror into the whole feel of the room.
+The white paint reflects back from the mirror, adding brightness and light.
+It's the perfect space to wake up to.Continue to 8 of 13 below.

 08 of 13

-Brass is back, and it is stunning as a mirror frame and light fixtures in this bathroom by Shannon Eddings Interiors.
-The golden color is perfect against the patterned blue wallpaper.
-A traditional white and grey vanity keeps the back wall as the focus of the space, which gives the mirror all the space it needs to shine.Continue to 9 of 13 below.
+Brass is back!
+And, it looks stunning used on both the mirror frame and light fixtures in this bathroom by Shannon Eddings Interiors.
+The gold color paired with the patterned blue wallpaper add a unique style to this space.
+And, a traditional white vanity with a concrete countertop keeps the focus on the back wall, giving the mirror the space to shine.Continue to 9 of 13 below.

 09 of 13

 A frameless mirror perfectly suits this ultra-minimalist bathroom by Veronica Martin Design Studio.
-Black is not a common bathroom color, but with a white ceiling, floating stone vanity, and flooring, it adds drama and contrast without being oppressive.
-Note the crown moldings, which stand in stark contrast to the clean, unembellished lines of the rest of the bathroom.Continue to 10 of 13 below.
+Black is not a common bathroom color.
+But with a white ceiling, a floating stone vanity, and white flooring, it adds drama and contrast without being oppressive.
+Note the crown molding, which lends a decorative detail to the unembellished lines in the rest of the space.Continue to 10 of 13 below.

 10 of 13

-Marble and bronze work really well together.
-This bathroom design, by Chango & Co, uses the retro style of bronze paired with the chic, contemporary cleanness of marble.
-The floor tile is especially interesting in its shape and and pattern, and recalls the vanity countertop with the same soft veining.
-Instead of a wall-to-wall, frameless mirror, the designer here preferred a triptych style, which adds some structure and visual interest.Continue to 11 of 13 below.
+Marble and bronze work well together, proven here in this bathroom designed by Chango & Co.
+Here, the team uses retro-style bronze sink fixtures and accessories paired with the contemporary cleanness of aproned marble.
+The floor tile in this room is especially interesting in both shape and pattern and matches the vanity's countertop with the same soft veining.
+Instead of a wall-to-wall, frameless mirror, the designer used a triptych style, adding structure and visual interest.Continue to 11 of 13 below.

 11 of 13

-This very wide vanity uses several large mirrors broken up with some LED lighting and framed by glass tile.
-The design, by CRS Interiors, uses quite a number of features that all work together: the mosaic glass tile, the rich brown wood vanity, the white vessel sinks, and the dappled concrete floor.
-Mirrors this large could easily be imposing, but breaking them up with some LED fixtures brings them back to scale and provides needed light.Continue to 12 of 13 below.
+This wide vanity integrates several large mirrors broken up with LED lighting and framed by glass tile.
+The design by CRS Interiors integrates features that all work together: the mosaic tile, the rich brown wood vanity, the white vessel sinks, and the dappled concrete floor.
+Mirrors this large could easily be imposing, but breaking them up with LED fixtures brings them back to scale while providing needed light.Continue to 12 of 13 below.

 12 of 13

-It's not so much the reflective surface as much as the frame that makes the bathroom mirror stand out in this space by McIntosh Moorman Interior Design.
-A long wooden vanity that's open and airy ends with a large silver sunburst mirror.
-Along with the large window at the back and the hidden tank toilet, all the elements here work together to make the mirror the star of the show... literally.Continue to 13 of 13 below.
+The frame—as opposed to the reflective surface—makes this bathroom mirror shine (quite literally) in a space designed by McIntosh Moorman Interior Design.
+The long wooden vanity ends with a large silver sunburst mirror, adding dimension to the space.
+The large window on the wall and the hidden tank toilet offset the room, making the mirror the star of the show.Continue to 13 of 13 below.

 13 of 13